 “We’re huge fans of Pet Sematary.
 If we can get our hands on that and do the Pet Sematary we want to do, that will be something.
 One day, maybe.”

-If the newest IT adaptation is welcomed by audiences, not only will we get the sequel to that film, but many more works of King could fall into place from the filmmakers behind it.
+So, now that the IT adaptation is welcomed by audiences, not only will we get the sequel to that film, but many more works of King could fall into place from the filmmakers behind it.
 What an exciting time for horror fans.